runesoerensen/hangfire-sample-v2/README.md

 ## Local development

 You can run and test the sample app locally before deploying to Heroku.
-The app is preconfigured to use `launchSettings.json` for environment variables, so you won’t need to set them manually.
+The app is preconfigured to use `launchSettings.json` for environment variables, so you won't need to set them manually.

 ### 1. Start a Redis server

-If you don’t already have Redis installed, you can start it via Homebrew or Docker:
+If you don't already have Redis installed, you can start it via Homebrew or Docker:

 **Using Homebrew (macOS):**
 ```sh